cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/vms/network/NetworkVm.rst

 NetworkVm
 ^^^^^^^^^

-.. java:constructor:: @Deprecated public NetworkVm(int id, DatacenterBroker broker, long mipsCapacity, int numberOfPes, int ramCapacity, long bwCapacity, long size, String vmm, CloudletScheduler cloudletScheduler)
+.. java:constructor:: public NetworkVm(long mipsCapacity, int numberOfPes)
    :outertype: NetworkVm

-   Creates a NetworkVm with the given parameters.

-   :param id: unique ID of the VM
+   Creates a NetworkVm with 1024 MEGABYTE of RAM, 1000 Megabits/s of Bandwidth and 1024 MEGABYTE of Storage Size.
+To change these values, use the respective setters.
+While the Vm \ :java:ref:`is not created inside a Host <isCreated()>`\ , such values can be changed freely.

-   :param broker: ID of the VM's owner, that is represented by the id of the \ :java:ref:`DatacenterBroker`\
+   It is not defined an id for the Vm.
+The id is defined when the Vm is submitted to a \ :java:ref:`DatacenterBroker`\ .

    :param mipsCapacity: the mips capacity of each Vm \ :java:ref:`Pe`\
    :param numberOfPes: amount of \ :java:ref:`Pe`\  (CPU cores)
-   :param ramCapacity: amount of ram in Megabytes
-   :param bwCapacity: amount of bandwidth to be allocated to the VM (in Megabits/s)
-   :param size: size the VM image in Megabytes (the amount of storage it will use, at least initially).
-   :param vmm: Virtual Machine Monitor that manages the VM lifecycle
-   :param cloudletScheduler: scheduler that defines the execution policy for Cloudlets inside this Vm

 Methods
 -------